Gyurmatag/concentration-tracker/CHROME_STORE_PUBLISHING.md

 #### **Basic Information:**
 - **Name:** `Concentration Tracker`
-- **Summary:** `Track your focus time for the TED and Shiwaforce concentration experiment`
+- **Summary:** `Track your focus time for the TED concentration experiment`
 - **Description:**
 ```
-A Chrome extension for tracking focus time as part of a TED and Shiwaforce collaboration for community science research on attention and concentration.
+A Chrome extension for tracking focus time as part of a TED community science research project on attention and concentration.

 Features:
 • Start/Stop Timer: Track your focus sessions with a simple start/stop interface